Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Discussion

 \subsubsection{Explanation Optimization}

 Completing the explanation cycle, this phase tracks the explanation flow from beginning to end to identify elements that can be fine-tuned to improve the quality of future explanations.
-To that end, the following research directions are identified: \begin{itemize} \item [(4a)] Several elements in the explanation cycle can be tuned to improve the effectiveness of the explanations.
-For example, depending on the user feedback in (3), explanation elements in (1) can be selected to exclude redundant information.
-In addition, the user can query for more information leading to a different choice of explanation generation technique in (1d) or choice of communication medium in (2). \item [(4b)] Based on the compiled information in (4a), an optimization algorithm such as evolutionary algorithms or reinforcement learning is used to modify elements in the explanation cycle to improve the effectiveness of future explanations. \end{itemize}
+To that end, the following research directions are identified: \begin{itemize} \item [(4a)] Several elements in the explanation cycle can be changed to improve the effectiveness of the explanations.
+For example, depending on the user feedback in (3), explanation elements in (1) can be altered to exclude redundant information.
+In addition, the user can query for more information leading to a different choice of explanation generation technique in (1d) or choice of communication medium in (2).
+The modifications are then evaluated to determine if the quality of the explanations has improved. \item [(4b)] Based on the compiled information in (4a), an optimization algorithm such as evolutionary algorithms or reinforcement learning is used to modify elements in the explanation cycle to improve the effectiveness of future explanations. \end{itemize}

+Fig. \ref{fig_table_4phase} shows how the reviewed XGDAI strategies in this work were mapped to the four proposed phases of explanation.
+As expected, a majority possessed elements for generating explanations while fewer have the ability to assess user comprehension and further fine-tune the explanation generation.
+Explanation communication however was a rarely explored domain.
+Meta-AQUA and Proactive were two methods that actively determined the communication channel as a viable technique to facilitate explanations.
+Future research directions may further explore the use of multimodal communication to improve the effectiveness of explainability methods.

-\section{Conclusions and further work}
+\section{Conclusions and Further Work}

 The field of XGDAI is emerging with many rich applications in several domains.
 Explainability enables transparency for these agents/robots and encourages users' trust for applications in safety-critical situations.
 This survey presents several techniques for explanation generation and communication proposed and implemented in XGDAI until today.
 Typically, many XGDAIs techniques can enable the robots/agents to justify and explain their decisions and plan rationales for their actions.
 However, the state of the art shows that current approaches on XGDAIs are still in their infancy, lacking an extensive explanation generation and communication framework.
 Consequently, this study highlights a framework towards a more extensive XGDAI that has an extended perceptual and cognitive explanation capability.
 Future work will involve developing a transparent and domain-agnostic integrated architecture for the effective actualization of explainability in XGDAI.